vojtasvoboda/oc-hellodolly-plugin/README.md

 This is not just a plugin, it symbolizes the hope and enthusiasm of an entire generation summed up in two words sung most famously by *Louis Armstrong: Hello, Dolly*.
 When activated you will randomly see a lyric from *Hello, Dolly* at the dashboard.

 Plugin is inspired by famous WordPress plugin Hello Dolly, made by Matt Mullenweg.
+Tested with the latest stable OctoberCMS build 349.

 ## Installation